cdsmith/HMock/HMock-vs-MonadMock.md

 takes a function as an argument, for example.
 You can even mock polymorphic methods.

-## Powerful responses
+### Flexible responses

 The response to a method in monad-mock is just a return value.
 In HMock, you can do a lot more when a method is called.
 For example:

 1. You can look at the arguments.
 Need to return the third argument?
 No problem; just look at the `Action` that's passed in.
+2. You can invoke other methods.
+Need to forward one method to another?
+Want to set up a lightweight fake without defining a new type and instance?
+It's easy to do so.
-2. You can set additional expectations.
+3. You can add additional expectations.
 Need to be sure that every opened file handle is closed?
-Just add that expectation when it's opened.
+The respone runs in `MockT`, so just add that expectation when the handle is opened.
-3. You can perform actions in a base monad.
+4. You can perform actions in a base monad.
 Need to modify some state for a complex test?
 Need to keep a log of info so that you can assert a property at the end of the test?
 Just run your test in `MockT (State Foo)` or `MockT (Writer [Info])`, and call `get`, `put`, and `tell` from your responses.

-## Reusable mocks
+### Reusable mocks

 When using monad-mock, you gather all the various mtl-style classes you will be using, and define a single action type that spans all of them.
 Your test code